microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/ActorType.md

 | [StartTimer](Actor/StartTimer)(…) | Starts a timer that sends a [`TimerElapsedEvent`](../Microsoft.Coyote.Actors.Timers/TimerElapsedEventType) to this actor after the specified due time.
 The timer accepts an optional payload to be used during timeout.
 The timer is automatically disposed after it timeouts.
 To manually stop and dispose the timer, invoke the [`StopTimer`](Actor/StopTimer) method. |
 | [StopTimer](Actor/StopTimer)(…) | Stops and disposes the specified timer. |
 | class [OnEventDoActionAttribute](ActorOnEventDoActionAttributeType) | Attribute for declaring which action should be invoked to handle a dequeued event of the specified type. |

+## Remarks

+See [Actors Overview](/coyote/learn/programming-models/actors/overview) for more information.

 ## See Also